Q: What is AWS Backup?

 A: AWS Backup provides a centralized console, automated backup scheduling, backup retention management, and backup monitoring and alerting.
 AWS Backup also offers advanced features such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.

-A: You can use AWS Backup to manage the backups of EBS volumes, RDS databases, DynamoDB tables, EFS file systems, and Storage Gateway volumes.
+A: You can use AWS Backup to manage the backups of EBS volumes, EC2 instances, RDS databases, DynamoDB tables, EFS file systems, and Storage Gateway volumes.

 Q: Can I use AWS Backup to access backups created by services with existing backup capabilities?